Uduwe Dhammaloka

 Ven.
-Uduwe Dhammaloka Thero, a popular Buddhist monk in Sri Lanka.
+Uduwe Dhammaloka Thera, a popular Buddhist monk in Sri Lanka.
 He rose to fame from his weekly sermon programmes (bana) on TV.
-A critic of the government system in Sri Lanka he joined the Jathika Hela Urumaya (National Heritage Party) with a group of monks to contest the local elections in 2004 and was elected as a member of Parliament.
+A critic of the government system in Sri Lanka he joined the Jathika Hela Urumaya (National Heritage Party) with a group of monks to contest the local elections in 2004 and was elected as a Member of Parliament.